Kia EV3 Review & Buying Guide 2024 | Electrifying

 • Lightning

-The Kia EV3 is a compact electric SUV that offers a long range, handsome styling and plenty of useful tech, it's set to take on rivals including the Volvo EX30, VW ID.3, Jeep Avenger and the Cupra Born, and from my first look I think it will give them a run for their money.
+The Kia EV3 is a compact electric SUV that offers a long range, handsome styling and loads of tech.
+It's set to take on rivals including the Volvo EX30, VW ID.3 and Jeep Avenger, and we absolutely love it.

 Play